 - The direct and indirect costs of cardiovascular disease and stroke are about $300 billion.
 This figure is increasing every year.

-- It is estimated that an additional 8 million adults have undiagnosed diabetes and 87 million have pre-diabetes.
+- It is estimated that an additional eight million adults have undiagnosed diabetes and 87 million have pre-diabetes.

-- Heart failure affects well over 5 million U.S. adults.
+- Heart failure affects well over five million US adults.

 - Cardiovascular disease is the cause of more deaths than cancer, chronic lower respiratory diseases, and accidents combined.